vanessaxuuan/tp/docs/UserGuide.md

 ## Introduction

-TACH is a desktop app that helps Computer Science (CS) Teaching Assistants (TAs) from National University of Singapore (NUS) who tutors multiple tutorial groups by **managing their students in an organised manner**.
+TACH is a desktop app that helps Computer Science (CS) Teaching Assistants (TAs) (like you!) from National University of Singapore (NUS), especially those that tutor multiple tutorial groups, by **managing their students in an organised manner**.

-TAs can **add, edit and delete** students and their tutorial groups from their list easily.
+You can **add, edit and delete** students and their tutorial groups from the list easily.
-TAs can also **find** students by their name or by their tutorial group.
+You can also **find** students by their name or by their tutorial group.

-TACH automatically sorts students in alphabetical order, and all the students' contact details are right next to their names, so that you can get their details in a glance, and you easily know which contacts belong to whom.
+TACH automatically sorts students in alphabetical order, and all the students' contact details are right next to their names, so that you can get their details in a glance, and easily know which contacts belong to whom.

 TACH works by typing what you want to do as commands.
 It is optimized for keyboard users, so if you can type fast, TACH can work even faster.